digipres/workbench/src/tools/sandbox.md

 Any files you upload to this cloud-hosted service _should_ remain private, but this _cannot_ be guaranteed. __Do not upload sensitive material!__

-Note also that this is an an ephemeral service designed for experimentation and your session will be __shut down and deleted__ if it appears not to be in use.
+Note also that this is an an ephemeral service designed for experimentation and your session will be __shut down and deleted__ if it appears not to be in use.[^3] For more detail about the behaviour and constraints of the MyBinder service, see [the official user guidelines](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html).

 </div>